List of Wallace & Gromit characters: Archie

 A polar bear cub who appeared in the video game, Wallace & Gromit in Project Zoo.
-Having been adopted by Wallace and Gromit, the duo go to West Wallaby Zoo to celebrate Archie’s birthday, only to find that he is being held captive by Feathers McGraw during his takeover of the zoo.
-Unlike the other baby animals who were caged, Archie serves as Feathers’ main hostage throughout the game, being held by a collar and rope by the penguin as Wallace and Gromit pursued them throughout his diamond operation within the zoo.
+Having been adopted by Wallace and Gromit, the duo go to West Wallaby Zoo to celebrate Archie's birthday, only to find that he is being held captive by Feathers McGraw during his takeover of the zoo.
+Unlike the other baby animals who were caged, Archie serves as Feathers' main hostage throughout the game, being held by a collar and rope by the penguin as Wallace and Gromit pursued them throughout his diamond operation within the zoo.
 Eventually, the duo successfully rescue Archie and reunite him with his parents while Feathers is once again incarcerated in the same penguin enclosure from The Wrong Trousers.
-Returning home, Wallace and Gromit celebrate Archie’s birthday with his parents and the other zoo animals in attendance.
+Returning home, Wallace and Gromit celebrate Archie's birthday with his parents and the other zoo animals in attendance.
 He is shown to be very fat and wearing round glasses as well as a red and green scarf in a photograph with Wallace and Gromit.

 Introduced in The Curse of The Were-Rabbit

 Lady Campanula Tottington

 Lady Campanula Tottington (voiced by Helena Bonham Carter) is a wealthy yet virtuous spinster with a keen interest in both vegetable-growing and fluffy animals.
 The moment Wallace first meets her, he is instantly smitten with her.
-For 517 years, her family has hosted an annual vegetable competition, in which Gromit wants to compete.
-Lady Tottington asks Wallace to call her "Totty" (which is a British term for attractive upper-class women) when she develops a romantic interest in him.
+For more than five centuries, her family has hosted an annual vegetable competition, in which Gromit wants to compete.
+Tottington asks Wallace to call her "Totty" (which is a British term for attractive upper-class women) when she develops a romantic interest in him.
 Her forename, Campanula, is also the name of a bellflower and her surname is taken from the town of the same name in Greater Manchester.
-In the end, she opens a "Bunny Sanctuary" for all Wallace and Gromit's captured rabbits and they still visit each other and remain good friends (as shown in TV commercials).
+In the end, she opens a "Bunny Sanctuary" for all Wallace and Gromit's captured rabbits and they still visit each other and remain good friends (as shown in television commercials).

 Lord Victor Quartermaine

-Lord Victor Quartermaine (voiced by Ralph Fiennes) is an arrogant, sadistic upper-class bounder who is fond of trophy hunting and the main antagonist in The Curse of the Were-Rabbit, he wears a toupee and is rarely seen without his rifle and his hunting dog Philip.
+Lord Victor Quartermaine (voiced by Ralph Fiennes) is an arrogant and sadistic upper-class bounder who is fond of trophy hunting and the main antagonist in The Curse of the Were-Rabbit, he wears a toupee and is rarely seen without his rifle and his hunting dog Philip.
 His hunting rifle is apparently a high caliber bolt-action model.
 He despises Anti-Pesto.
 It soon becomes clear that Victor's only interest in Lady Tottington is her vast fortune which he is eager to get his hands on.
-After Lady Tottington discovers that Victor knew that the Were-Rabbit was Wallace all along, he drops his act and reveals that he never cared for her and all he wanted was her money and to get Wallace out of the way.
+After Tottington discovers that Victor knew about Wallace's connection to the Were-Rabbit the whole time, he drops his act and reveals that he never cared for her and all he wanted was her fortune and to get Wallace out of the way.
 His surname is similar to Allan Quatermain, the British novelist H. Rider Haggard's big-game hunter character.